tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 Overview
 --------
 BitBang HUB75 data at steady 20Mhz.
-Supports 9600Hz refresh rate on single 64x64 panel.
+Supports 9600Hz refresh rate on a single 64x64 panel.
 Supports up to 3 ports with 2 pixels per port per clock cycle.
-Double buffering of frame data is handled by the library.
+The library handles the double buffering of frame data.
 Support for 24bpp RGB and 32bpp RGBA source image data.
 Frame rates of >120Hz with 64 bits of BCM data are easily possible with chain lengths of 3 or more.
-Support for up to 64bits of binary code modulation data (1/64 pwm cycle for 64 different color levels for each RGB value).
+Support for up to 64 bits of binary code modulation data (1/64 pwm cycle for 64 different color levels for each RGB value).

-GPU support using Linux's Generic Buffer Manager (gbm), GLESv2 and EGL is also included.
+GPU support using Linux's Generic Buffer Manager (gbm), GLESv2, and EGL is also included.
 This means you can use OpenGL fragment shaders to render PWM data to the hub75 panel.
 Several shadertoy shaders are included in the shaders directory.